AdamNbz/AdamNbz/README.md

 **`Developer (AI Engineer/Fullstack Developer/Game Developer)`**

 I'm a sophomore at UIT - VNU, currently building the best version of myself to be an AI Engineer, Fullstack & Game Dev.
-All coding projects/homeworks are built from scratch and knowledge from the university.
+All coding projects/homeworks are built from scratch & knowledge learnt from UIT.
 Feel free to fork and use it as study materials ^o^.

    <p align="left">
    <!-- Codeforces -->